-The Large-scale Renewable Energy Target creates a financial incentive for new generation of renewable electricity, and is designed to deliver 33 000 gigawatt hours of additional electricity from renewable energy sources in 2020.
-This target will be met when 33 million large-scale generation certificates are surrendered in addition to any large-scale generation certificates that are voluntarily surrendered in that year.
+The Large-scale Renewable Energy Target (LRET) creates a financial incentive for generating new sources of electricity from renewable energy.
+It is designed to deliver 33,000 gigawatt hours of additional electricity annually between 2020-2030.
+This target was met in January 2021 on a 12 month rolling basis.
+Over 33 million large-scale generation certificates (LGCs) are required to be surrendered each year in addition to certificates that are voluntary surrendered.

-As we approach 2020, the quantity, capacity and expected generation of power stations committed and accredited under the Renewable Energy Target will become increasingly important factors in the operation of the renewable energy certificate market, and our ability to achieve the target.
+The expected and actual generation from power stations committed and accredited under the Renewable Energy Target (RET) are important factors in the operation of the LRET, and the LGC market’s ability to continue to meet the target.

 A project is considered 'committed' when it has received all development approvals and a final investment decision within the normal commercial understanding of that term.

-The report was commissioned by the Clean Energy Regulator and presents an analysis of the existing constraints to financing large-scale renewable energy projects in Australia, and highlights innovative financial structures and instruments which may assist projects to achieve financial close.
+The report was commissioned by the Clean Energy Regulator and presented an analysis of constraints to financing large-scale renewable energy projects in Australia at the time.

 documentasset:EY report-Meeting the Renewable Energy Target 2016